The Coaches' Trophy

-The Coaches' Trophy (officially known as the AFCA National Championship Trophy and popularly as "the crystal football") is the trophy awarded annually by the American Football Coaches Association (AFCA) to the NCAA Division I FBS college football national champion as determined by the Coaches Poll.
+The Coaches' Trophy (officially known as the AFCA National Championship Trophy and popularly as the "crystal football") is the trophy awarded annually by the American Football Coaches Association (AFCA) to the NCAA Division I Football Bowl Subdivision (FBS) national champion as determined by the Coaches Poll.
 The trophy has been presented since 1986 and was contractually given to the winner of the BCS National Championship Game and its predecessors from 1992 to 2013.
-It will continue to be awarded to the No. 1 ranked team in the final poll of the season.
+Since then, it continues to be awarded to the top-ranked team in the final Coaches Poll of the season.

+History

-Patrick and Michael Gerrits came up with the idea for a college football trophy to be awarded to the AFCA national champions along with an academic scholarship award to a non-athlete.
+Patrick and Michael Gerrits came up with the idea for a college football trophy to be awarded to the American Football Coaches Association (AFCA) national champions along with an academic scholarship award to a non-athlete.
 The intent was to honor the memory of the patriarch of the Gerrits family, Edward J. Gerrits.
 The trophy consists of a Waterford Crystal football affixed to an ebony base, and carries a value of over $30,000.
 The winning school retains permanent possession of the trophy, as a new one is awarded every year.
 The football portion of the trophy weighs approximately eight pounds and together with the stand, it weighs about 45 lb and stands 34 in tall.
 It is handmade by master craftspeople at Waterford Crystal and reportedly takes nearly three months to complete.

+The official name is the American Football Coaches Association National Championship Trophy; it was given this permanent name by the association in 2006.
+In 2009, the AFCA allowed universities to buy replica trophies for any year a school finished first in the Coaches Poll, from the 1950 to 1985 seasons, prior to the trophy's creation in 1986.
+Around this time, the AFCA also began the process of awarding retroactive titles for the 1922 to 1949 seasons.
+The AFCA asked schools who felt they had a legitimate bid for the title to submit their reasons why so that their committee could hear the case and decide.
+Since then, TCU (1935, 1938), Texas A&M (1939), and Oklahoma State (1945) have received AFCA national championship selections and been awarded The Coaches’ Trophy.